 Mesh fill rotated 45 degrees

-In node editing mode the mesh transformation angle is displayed also on object's contour as direction line (B).
+In node editing mode, the mesh transformation angle is also displayed on the objec's contour as a direction line (B).

-Skewing, rotation and perspective projection use Focus Point of the object as a pivot.
-User can adjust the Focus Point position in the node editing mode .
+Skewing, rotation, and perspective projection use the Focus Point of the object as a pivot.
+The user can adjust the Focus Point position in the node editing mode.

 Single Layer is available for some mesh fill types.
-If this setting is switched on, the inner part of mesh fill is stitched with single run of thread.
-Connections between fill elements are forced to edges of the object.
-If connecting along edges is not possible, a jump (trim) is inserted between the fill elements.
-Some common settings like Layers Count and Include Contours are not applicable to fill when Single Layer switch is on.
-While inner fill is a single-layer, connections on the edges may overlap one another.
-The edge of the object with connections is supposed to be covered by other objects or physically removed on a stitch out.
+If this setting is switched on, the inner part of the mesh fill is stitched with a single run of thread.
+Connections between fill elements are forced to the edges of the object.
+If connecting along the edges is not possible, a jump (trim) is inserted between the fill elements.
+Some common settings, like Layers Count and Include Contours, are not applicable to the fill when the Single Layer switch is on.
+While the inner fill is single-layered, connections on the edges may overlap one another.
+The edge of the object with connections is supposed to be covered by other objects or physically removed after the stitch-out.

-Single-layer mesh fill can be used as is (single stitching), or it can be converted to outlines and then any outline style can be applied, for example satin stitch, tripple bean stitch, etc. Use Convert command from the main menu.
+Single-layer mesh fill can be used as is (single stitching), or it can be converted to outlines, and then any outline style can be applied, for example, satin stitch, triple bean stitch, etc. Use the Convert command from the main menu.

 Single-layer Blackwork mesh